MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/investigate-anomaly-alerts.md

 ## Exfiltration alerts

-This section describes alerts indicating that a malicious actor may be attempting to steal data from your organization.
+This section describes alerts indicating that a malicious actor might be attempting to steal data from your organization.

 ### Suspicious inbox forwarding

 Activities indicating that an attacker gained access to a user's inbox and created a suspicious rule.
-Manipulation rules, such as forward all or specific emails to another email account may be an attempt to exfiltrate information from your organization.
+Manipulation rules, such as forward all or specific emails to another email account might be an attempt to exfiltrate information from your organization.
 Defender for Cloud Apps profiles your environment and triggers alerts when suspicious inbox manipulation rules are detected on a user's inbox.
-This may indicate that the user's account is compromised.
+This might indicate that the user's account is compromised.

 **TP**, **B-TP**, or **FP**?